omtecno/PRODIGY_DS03/README.md

 🎯 Project Overview

 A complete Machine Learning Pipeline to predict whether a bank customer will subscribe to a Term Deposit using a Decision Tree Classifier.
-This project applies EDA, Data Preprocessing, Feature Engineering, and Model Evaluation on the UCI Bank Marketing Dataset.
+This project applies Exploratory Data Analysis (EDA), Data Preprocessing, Feature Engineering, and Model Evaluation on the UCI Bank Marketing Dataset.

 📊 Dataset Information
 Attribute	Details